 As safety is a shared responsibility, the University requires the full cooperation of all contractors in maintaining and promoting a safe worksite.

-All contractors are required to meet or exceed the Alberta Occupational Health and Safety Act, Regulation, and Code, and conduct their activities in accordance with the applicable University policies and programs.
+All contractors are required to meet or exceed the Alberta Occupational Health and Safety Act, Regulation, and Code, and conduct their activities in accordance with the University's Contractor Safety Management Program and any other applicable University policies and programs.

 Non–Prime Contractors: The University requires the reporting of all incidents to the contractor representative immediately.
 This includes: